Finding tests

 Position Arguments as Filters

-You can filter which test files run by passing additional positional arguments to bun test:
+To filter which test files run, pass additional positional arguments to bun test:

-$ bun test <filter> <filter> ...Any test file with a path that contains one of the filters will run.
-These filters are simple substring matches, not glob patterns.
+$ bun test <filter> <filter> ...Any test file with a path that contains one of the filters runs.
+Filters are substring matches, not glob patterns.

 For example, to run all tests in a utils directory:

-$ bun test utilsThis would match files like src/utils/string.test.ts and lib/utils/array_test.js.
+$ bun test utilsThis matches files like src/utils/string.test.ts and lib/utils/array_test.js.

 Specifying Exact File Paths